wazo-platform/wazo-platform.org/content/uc-doc/contributors/debug_asterisk.md

 #19 0x00007fa1c18194cf in clone () at ../sysdeps/unix/sysv/linux/x86_64/clone.S:95
 ```

 Then we want to find the owner of the mutex.
-Using the address of the underlying `pthread_mutex_t` we can find the owner id.
+Using the address of the underlying `pthread_mutex_t`,
+we can find the owner id.
 This is the `t` field in the second frame.

 ```gdb
 gdb> p *((pthread_mutex_t *) 0x562d2713de70)